jtovarro/quay-acs-demo/README.md

 ![Container images](https://github.com/jtovarro/quay-acs-demo/blob/main/images/tags.png)

-  12) Check the __Security scan__ dashboard, this dashboard provides with an easy access to vuelnerabilities found, their severity, and if they are fixed in the next versions.
+  12) Check the __Security scan__ dashboard, this dashboard provides with an easy access to vulnerabilities found, their severity, and if they are fixed in the next versions.

 ![Image vulnerabilities](https://github.com/jtovarro/quay-acs-demo/blob/main/images/vulnerabilities.png)